sl3yE/Zero-E/README.md

 3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while ZrE does your work for you

 ## Install to $PATH
-1. Add `zero-e.sh` to PATH, so it's able to be called as a command from anywhere
+1. Add `zero-e` to PATH, so it's able to be called as a command from anywhere
     - Run the included `installzre.sh`, which will add Zero-E to PATH for you; or use `-b` to specify a destination.
     - If you prefer doing this manually, here's how I set mine up: I set up an alias (`zrepath`) in my shell (`~/.zshrc`) that quickly copies ZrE into the primary PATH directory (`/usr/local/bin`) as `zeroe` for quick updating when changes are made
-       - `alias zrepath='sudo cp /path/to/zero-e.sh /usr/local/bin/zeroe && sudo chmod +x /usr/local/bin/zeroe'`
+       - `alias zrepath='sudo cp /path/to/zero-e /usr/local/bin/zeroe && sudo chmod +x /usr/local/bin/zeroe'`
     - It must be copied to _/usr/local/bin_ so it's runnable with _sudo_
     - Whenever you pull updates, rerun `installzre.sh` or your alias
 2. Run Zero-E by calling it with `zeroe` if _zrepath.sh_ was used, or whatever you named it if set up manually, with or without options: `sudo zeroe [options]`